midish/MyPHPProjects/README.md

 # MyPHPProjects
-There are all my PHP projects
+There is all my PHP projects